Asian stocks and US futures rise as investors await election results - Local News 8

 The Republicans are fundamentally a “small government, low tax party” that doesn’t want to see spending rates growing so much, Lieber said during a Wednesday seminar held by Eurasia Group.

+In Europe, the Bank of England held interest rates at 0.1% but added £150 billion ($195 billion) to its bond buying program as the country continues to grapple with fallout from the coronavirus pandemic.
+England has re-entered a national lockdown to counter a surge in Covid-19 cases and deaths.

-Meanwhile, Alibaba’s Hong Kong traded shares rose nearly 4% — paring back some of the steep losses the stock suffered after Chinese regulators hit the brakes on the IPO of Ant Group, the e-commerce giant’s financial affiliate.
+Meanwhile, Alibaba’s Hong Kong traded shares rose 5.6% — paring back some of the steep losses the stock suffered after Chinese regulators hit the brakes on the IPO of Ant Group, the e-commerce giant’s financial affiliate.
 Shares in Alibaba closed up 3.6% in New York on Wednesday.

 Alibaba will report earnings Thursday, along with Cinemark, GM and Square.